-HOW WERE THE BY-LAW DRAFTED?
+HOW WERE THE TOWN BY-LAWS DRAFTED?

 Feedback and recommendations from various public safety departments, including Police, Fire, and Health, were instrumental in informing all of the proposed warrant articles, which were vetted through the Select Board’s Licensing Review Committee.
 A combination of public meetings, hearings, surveys, and other tools were utilized to understand the pulse of the community when drafting regulatory proposals.
-For a complete archive of meeting agendas and minutes, please visit the Upcoming Meetings page.

-WHERE CAN MARIJUANA ESTABLISHMENTS LOCATE?
+WHERE CAN MARIJUANA ESTABLISHMENTS LOCATE IN BROOKLINE?

 WHAT DOES A LICENSING SCHEME DO?

 A licensing scheme allows the Select Board to issue licenses and review Marijuana Establishments on an annual basis similar to the way we do with alcohol establishments, like restaurants and package stores.
 This adds local control under the Select Board.
 A license may also be revoked or not renewed under certain conditions, and requires the Marijuana Establishment to appear before the Select Board on a yearly basis for license renewal.